hodcroftlab/evd68_demo/README.md

 # Get the main steps working

+Clone this directory to your local computer so you can start playing with the files.
+Ask Emma if you need help cloning.

 Use the [Zika tutorial Snakefile](https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile) as a starting point!
+Create your own Snakefile in the directory, and start to fill it in based on the Zika Snakefile.

-*Hint: Add files and rules one by one as you go, so you can more easily spot mistakes!*
+*Hint: Add files and rules to the Snakefile one by one as you go, so you can more easily spot mistakes!*

 You'll need to add a reference sequence to align and then to label where genes start and end.
 Have a look at the [reference sequence used by the Zika tutorial](https://github.com/nextstrain/zika-tutorial/blob/master/config/zika_outgroup.gb) and note the type of file it is.
 A `.gb` (Genbank) file.